gbxyz/rdnsd/README.md

     - `id` - unique row ID
     - `date` - date/time the row was inserted
     - `host` - hostname
+    - `family` - IP version (4 or 6)
+    - `proto` - transport protocol (UDP or TCP)
     - `rate` - response rate as a decimal (0.00 - 1.00)
     - `time` - average RTT in milliseconds
-    - `percentil_time` - average RTT in milliseconds at the
+    - `percentile_time` - average RTT in milliseconds at the
     configured percentile.

+# RELOADING CONFIGURATION

+`rdnsd` will reload its configuration if you send it a `SIGHUP`:

+        $ kill -HUP `cat /path/to/pid/file`

+Arguments originally specified on the command line will always override new options added to the configuration file.

 # OBTAINING STATISTICS

+Every `UpdateInterval` seconds, `rdnsd` will write stats to the file specified by `StatsFile`, and, if set, the SQLite database specified by `Database`.

-If you unset `UpdateInterval`, you can get statistics out of `rdnsd` by sending it the `USR1` signal:
+If `UpdateInterval` is unset, automatic updates will not occur, so to get statistics out of `rdnsd`, you must sending it a `USR1` signal:

         $ kill -USR1 `cat /path/to/pid/file`

-This will cause `rdnsd` to dump its current data to the statistics file.

 **NOTE:** if you have `N` servers and a `Loop` value of `M`, you must be careful not to send the USR1 signal to `rdnsd` more often than every